Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Basics

-Van life is, in many ways, exactly what it sounds like.
-You choose to live in a vehicle rather than in a traditional foundation-based home.
+Van life is, in many ways, exactly what it sounds like — you choose to live in a vehicle rather than in a traditional home.
 Whenever you consider a van your home, whether it’s for the weekend or for the long-haul, you’re living #VanLife.

-The distinction between being forced to live in your car because of your financial situation or some personal issues and choosing to live in your car for various reasons is one of the major differences between the seeming glamour of #VanLife and the stark reality of homelessness.
+The distinction between being forced to live in your car because of your financial situation or personal issues and choosing to live in your car is one of the major differences between the glamour of #VanLife and the stark reality of homelessness.

 And yes, in case you’re wondering, it is legal.